georgezzeng/Articles/2024-11-26-cole-profile.md

-Specifically though, one of my favorite things is the HTCWeek that we host here in Madison.
+Specifically though, one of my favorite things is the Throughput Computing Week that we host here in Madison.
 We get to go and present all the cool stuff we are doing with HTCondor and then we get a lot of admin who come up here and talk to us.
 I love hearing users come in and tell us why they use HTCondor.
 And it’s so funny, a common thing you see is users who will do the math and tell you how much computational time has been saved by HTCondor.
 It’s so gratifying to sit down with researchers and see how me clicking away directly helps them do so many cool things.